makersacademy/chitter-challenge/README.md

 ### Approach
-I following similiar guidelines to a previous challenge Bookmark_Manager, by extracting the objects and methods from the user stories.
+I followed similar guidelines to a previous challenge Bookmark_Manager, by extracting the objects and methods from the user stories.
 This enabled me to move forward using a TDD approach, adding feature tests to picture the behaviour of the program.
 Following the Red-Green-Refactor cycle I have been able to move from User Stories to an end product which is a partially functioning, simple, web app.

 ### Progress/Status of Project
 The functionality of the web app fulfils the requirements of the first 2 user stories with all tests passing at 100% coverage.
 The 3rd user story was almost there but I could not get the time aspect to function correctly (created_at).
 I was unable to finish styling each of the views due to lack of time, and will aim to work on some of the styling when I have completed the coding.